iAlexander/iHalloween/README.md

 ## <a name="description"> Description: </a>

 Prepare your iPhone to be ready for the best Halloween party ever...
 iOS stickers pack ```iHalloween``` is the great bundle of stickers for iMessage, that includes 36 handcrafted images that are related to Halloween.
-You will get Halloween banners, scary stickers, pumpkin Jack, zombies, ghosts, masks and a lot of other stickers for your iMessage chats.
+You will get Halloween banners, scary stickers, Count Dracula, Freddy Krueger, Jason, Pumpkin Jack, Scream, zombies, ghosts, masks and a lot of other stickers for your iMessage chats.

 ## <a name="screenshots"> Screenshots: </a>